-(models with RTC)
+(only for controllers with RTC)

 The HACCP (Hazard Analysis and Critical Control Points) function causes the instrument to record the last 10 alarms that have occurred together with the information useful to determine the criticality of the alarm.
-The function is available only for those instruments equipped with the calendar clock.
+The function is available only for those instruments equipped with the Real Time Clock.
 The following HACCP alarms can be stored in memory: